lightward/mechanic-tasks/docs/auto-tag-new-products-by-back-in-stock-age/README.md

-# Auto-tag new products by "back in stock" age
+# Auto-tag products by "back in stock" age

 Tags: Auto-Tag, In stock, Products, Watch